The Sun and the Rain

-"The Sun and the Rain" is a single by the English band Madness.
-It was released in 1983 as a stand-alone single and in 1984 it was included on the American/Canadian version of their album Keep Moving.
-The single spent 10 weeks on the UK Singles Chart, peaking at number 5.
-The song was also their last to ever enter the USA Billboard Hot 100 Charts, peaking as high as No. 72 on that following chart in 1984.
+"The Sun and the Rain" is a single by the English ska and pop band Madness.
+It was released in 1983 as a stand-alone single and in 1984 it was included on the American/Canadian version of their fifth studio album Keep Moving.
+The single spent 10 weeks on the UK singles chart, peaking at number 5.
+The song was also their last to ever enter the US Billboard Hot 100 charts, peaking as high as No. 72 on that following chart in 1984.

 "The Sun and the Rain" was the last Madness single written solely by Mike Barson until 2009's "Sugar and Spice".
 It was also the last original release of theirs to reach the UK top 10 until "Lovestruck" in 1999.

+Background

+The lyrics were written by Barson in a cab on his way to AIR Studios in early 1983, where the band were recording Keep Moving at the time.
+They were inspired by Barson's love of weather and nature itself.
+The song was first premiered in the band's live performance on The Tube on February 18th, 1983.
+The original arrangement was slightly different, featuring a keyboard solo instead of a guitar solo, and some different lyrics.

 Music video

 The music video for the song shows Madness performing in a rainy street, with a couple of references to Christmastime and the holiday seasons.
 Toward the end they are joined by a number of Madness fans who join in the dancing.
 An introductory scene shows the band entering 'Holts' shoe shop in Camden Town, since renamed British Boot Company.
 There are also scenes showing the band dressed in red with umbrella hats, supposedly wreaking havoc inside Suggs' ear, and shots of Lee Thompson running around with a rocket strapped to his back, a reference to the single's b-side.